camskene/basis/README.md

 BasisCSS
 =============

-A responsive 24 column grid with some nice typography defaults.
+A responsive 24 column grid with some type styles.

 What does it do?
 -----------

 * Divides your page into 24 columns with 20px gutters
-* Provides a PSD template to work from
+* Builds on top of [normalize.css](https://github.com/necolas/normalize.css) to provide some type styles.
-* Sets type to some usable defaults
+* Includes a PSD template to work from

 How to use it
 -----------